mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ## SQL Analysis

+SQL was used to extract insights from the Axonlabel Manufacturing dataset by performing aggregations, joins, and filtering operations.

 ## 📊 Dashboard & Visualization
 - Developed dashboards using Excel and Tableau to monitor key manufacturing and sales metrics
 - Designed user-friendly visuals for tracking performance and trends